dont-text-me/ENG2-assessment/modelling/README.md

   * The names of controllers/clients
   * The names of endpoints, their URL and query params
   * For non-string return values, links to response DTO's are shown
+* For each microservice, a diagram of its domain, containing:
+  * The names of entities
+  * Entities, their field names and types
+  * Entity relationships, with labels for connecting fields and differentiation between relationship types

-## Navigation between views is possible by double clicking the links in each diagram or double clicking a corresponding node (e.g. clicking an API schema node to navigate to its representation)
+## Navigation between views is possible by double clicking the links in each diagram or double clicking a corresponding node (e.g. clicking an API schema node to navigate to its representation or clicking any entity node to navigate to its service's domain diagram)